"I'm not a superstar, I am just doing my best": Humble Dr Likee says

-Dr Likee Delcines Superstar Tag After Arriving In Ghana From The UK: "I Am Doing What I Can"
+Dr Likee Declines Superstar Tag After Arriving In Ghana From The UK: "I Am Doing What I Can"

 - Dr Likee arrived in Ghana from the UK on Monday, July 29, 2024, and was interviewed by Poleeno Multimedia at the airport